Agadir: Agadir after 1960

 The current city was rebuilt 1 mi further south, led by the architects associated with GAMMA, including Jean-François Zevaco, Elie Azagury, Pierre Coldefy, and Claude Verdugo, with consultation from Le Corbusier.
 Agadir became a large city of over half a million by 2004, with a large port with four basins: the commercial port with a draft of 17 metres, triangle fishing, fishing port, and a pleasure boat port with marina.
 Agadir was the premier sardine port in the world in the 1980s and has a beach stretching over 10 km with fine seafront promenades.
 Its climate has 340 days of sunshine per year which allows for swimming all year round.
 The winter is warm and in summer, haze is common.

 With Marrakech, Agadir is a very important centre for tourism to Morocco, and the city is the most important fishing port in the country.
 Business is also booming with the export of citrus fruit and vegetables produced in the fertile valley of Souss.

 On 12 December 2022, an earthquake of magnitude 4.5 hit Agadir Province.
-The earthquake struck at a depth of three kilometres beneath the epicenter, off the coast of Agadir.
+The earthquake struck at a depth of three kilometres beneath the epicentre, off the coast of Agadir.

-Geography
+Geography and climate

 The current conurbation of Agadir is actually a combination of four communes: